deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 window.webxdc.sendUpdate(payload, descr);
 ```

-Webxdc apps are usually shared in a chat and run independently on each peer.
-To get a shared state, the peers use `sendUpdate()` to send updates to each other.
+webxdc app instances (on each peer) use `sendUpdate()` to share state updates with each other.with an object containing:

 - `payload`: any javascript primitive, array or object.
-- `descr`: short, human-readable description what this update is about.
+- `descr`: short, human-readable description what this state update is about.
-  this is shown eg. as a fallback text in an email program.
+  this is shown eg. as a fallback text if the receiving peer
+  lacks capabilities to run webxdc apps safely.

 All peers, including the sending one,
 will receive the update by the callback given to `setUpdateListener()`.